lakka-switch/documentation/archives.md

 ---

 # Stable releases
 Those are the ones you should use.
+If you want an updated `aarch64` image to use the Dolphin core, please ask me and I'll post one here.

 <iframe src="https://ctcaer.com/lakka/stable/" frameBorder="0" style="width: 100%;"></iframe>